 Did you keep your baby up too long before their nap?
 Did they not get enough sleep the night before?
 If so, they are probably exhausted by the time nap time rolls around.
 You would think an extra tired baby wouldn't cause them to wake up early, but unfortunately that's not true.
 According to Dr. Brown's, this happens because a stress response is activated in the midst of becoming overtired, and that makes it harder for baby to settle and stay asleep.

+On the flipside, you may be expecting your baby to take a 1.5-2-hour nap when they just aren't tired enough to need it.
 Perhaps you have somewhere to be later which means you need to move up your baby's nap time in order to fit it in.
-Or maybe you've always put your baby down a the same time every day so you lay them down then whether they show sleepiness cues or not.
+Or maybe you've always put your baby down at the same time every day so you lay them down then whether they show sleepiness cues or not.
 What happens sometimes in these circumstances is that you're requiring a baby to fall asleep when they're not actually tired.
 They probably have not had enough wake time and stimulation to warrant a nap yet.
 A short nap is what results.

 Babies' brains and bodies are in constant overdrive.
 The amount of growth that takes place in their first year is truly amazing.
 Milestones like learning to roll over, sit up, or crawl can all be responsible for waking your baby up too early.

 Remember that we said the 45-Minute Intruder is most noticeable between 8 weeks and 6 months?
 Well, guess what else happens during this time frame?
 The 4-Month Sleep Regression.
 We go in-depth on this big sleep buster in our article, "Getting Through Your Baby's 4-Month Sleep Regression" if you want to know all about it.
-But in a nutshell, your baby is moving into more mature sleep which causes them start going through more sleep cycles.
-Waking up around the 45-minute mark during this stage is very common.
+But in a nutshell, your baby is moving into more mature sleep which causes them to start going through more sleep cycles.
+Waking up around the 45-minute mark when a major shift in sleep cycles occurs is common.

 Stopping the 45-Minute Intruder